AC2005/STAT-4830-poker/final_slides.md

 ---
 - **GRPO (Group Relative Policy Optimization):**
   - **Multi-Agent Environment**
-    Adjusts an agent’s policy relative to a group baseline or relative to other agents’ policies.
+    Adjusts an agent's policy relative to a group baseline or relative to other agents' policies.
   - **Empirical Advantages:**
-    Demonstrates superior performance compared to PPO and TRPO in several benchmarks.
+    Demonstrates superior performance compared to PPO in several benchmarks.

 - **Relevance to Poker:**
   Enables strategic adaptation and robust performance in complex, adversarial settings.